iotaledger/legacy-wallet-use-trinity-wallet-instead/ISSUE_TEMPLATE.md

 ### Prerequisites
-If you are **not** suggesting a feature, you must be able to check all of the following:
+If you are **not** suggesting a feature, you must be able to check all of the following (place an x inside the brackets to check the box):

 * [ ] I confirm that this is an issue with the IOTA Wallet and not an exchange
 * [ ] I confirm that this is an issue with the wallet, not IRI